 When will you see results from SEO?

-That all depends.
-SEO isn’t a magic wand, regardless of what some hucksters tell you.
+That all depends on you, actually.
+SEO isn’t a magic wand, nor is it a set-it-and-forget-it thing, regardless of what some hucksters tell you.
 If you’re assured that your website will hit page 1 in a week, they’re using questionable (‘black hat’) methods that won’t last.
 There are other things we can do, like set up local business listings for you, which will help immensely.
 And you can add new posts, photos (remember alt text!), and products.
-Almost anything that shows activity on your website will promote better search results.
+Almost anything that shows regular activity on your website will promote better search results.

 What’s the catch?